simpleviewinc/keg-cli/docs/images.md

 * Build base image with master tag
   * This is the starting point for all other images
 * Build base images for keg-hub repos with default tag ( master )
-  * They should all use the `base:master` image in the `FROM` of the Dockerfile
+  * They should all use the `base:develop` image in the `FROM` of the Dockerfile
   * Images include `keg-core`, `keg-components`, `tap`

 ### Taps
-  * In most cases taps should use the `tap:master` image as it's base
+  * In most cases taps should use the `tap:develop` image as it's base
     * This should be defined with the `KEG_BASE_IMAGE` env
       * It should include the image name and tag
   * For creating a new Tap